Geoffrey Hughes (actor): Life and career

-Hughes was born in Wallasey, Cheshire, to parents Ada (née Tulloch) and Bill.
+Hughes was born at 21 Leven Street in Kirkdale, Liverpool to Ada (née Tulloch) and William Arthur Hughes.
 He had one younger brother, Gordon.
-He was brought up in Liverpool, where he attended Ranworth Square Primary School.
-He then went to Abbotsford Secondary Modern School in Norris Green, Liverpool.
-He started his career in repertory at the Victoria Theatre in Stoke-on-Trent.
-This was followed by his first West End production, the Lionel Bart and Alun Owen musical Maggie May.
-His other West End productions included the stage version of The Wonderful Wizard of Oz, Say Goodnight to Grandma, The Secret Life of Cartoons and several seasons of Run for your Wife.
+He was brought up in Norris Green, where he attended Ranworth Square Primary School and Abbotsford Secondary Modern School.
+He started his acting career in repertory at the Victoria Theatre in Stoke-on-Trent and soon made his West End debut in the Lionel Bart and Alun Owen musical Maggie May.
+His other West End productions included the stage version of The Wonderful Wizard of Oz, Say Goodnight to Grandma, The Secret Life of Cartoons and several series of Run For Your Wife.
 He later played Pistol in an open-air production of Henry V at Barnwell Manor.
 He also toured extensively in Britain and abroad.

 Hughes' film credits included Smashing Time (1967), The Bofors Gun (1968), Till Death Us Do Part (1969), The Virgin Soldiers (1969), The Man Who Had Power Over Women (1970), Revenge (1971), Carry On at Your Convenience (1971), Adolf Hitler: My Part in His Downfall (1973), Tiffany Jones (1973), Confessions of a Driving Instructor (1976), Nijinsky (1980), and Flick (2008).
 He was also the voice of Paul McCartney in the Beatles' 1968 cartoon film Yellow Submarine.

 In 1974, Hughes was cast as binman Eddie Yeats in the long-running soap opera Coronation Street.
-Over the next nine years he became, with Stan Ogden (as played by Bernard Youens), a foil to Stan's long-suffering wife Hilda (Jean Alexander).
-He left the series in 1983, making a brief return appearance in 1987 as part of Hilda's departure from the series.
+Over the next nine years he became, with Stan Ogden (as played by Bernard Youens), a foil for Stan's long-suffering wife Hilda (Jean Alexander).
+He left the series in 1983, but made a brief return appearance in 1987 as part of Hilda's departure from the series.

 Among his many other appearances on television are: An Arrow for Little Audrey; The Saint; Shadows of Fear; Z-Cars; Randall and Hopkirk (Deceased); Flying Lady; Making Out; Coasting; Doctor Who; Spender; and Boon.
 He played Trinculo in a version of The Tempest for the BBC and Squire Clodpoll in Good Friday 1663, one of Channel Four's new avant-garde operas.
-His comedy appearances on TV include The Likely Lads, Please Sir!, Dad's Army, Curry and Chips, No, Honestly and The Upper Hand.
+His comedy appearances on TV include The Likely Lads, Please Sir!, Dad's Army, Curry and Chips, No, Honestly, and The Upper Hand.